Asset Protection and Growth Opportunity. You Deserve Both.

-S&P 500® Index and Dow Jones® US Real Estate Index: S&P 500® Index and Dow Jones® U.S. Real Estate Index: The "S&P 500® Index" and "Dow Jones® U.S. Real Estate Index" are products of S&P Dow Jones Indices LLC, a division of S&P Global, or its affiliates (“SPDJI”), and have been licensed for use by Prudential Annuities Life Assurance Corporation and Pruco Life Insurance Company.
-Standard & Poor's® and S&P® are registered trademarks of Standard & Poor's Financial Services LLC, a division of S&P Global (“S&P”); Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC (“Dow Jones”).
-Prudential Annuities Life Assurance Corporation and Pruco Life Insurance Company’s Products are not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, or their respective affiliates, and none of such parties make any representation regarding the advisability of investing in such products nor do they have any liability for any errors, omissions, or interruptions of the S&P 500® Index and Dow Jones® U.S. Real Estate Index.
+S&P 500® Index and Dow Jones® US Real Estate Index: The "S&P 500® Index" and "Dow Jones® U.S. Real Estate Index" are products of S&P Dow Jones Indices LLC, a division of S&P Global, or its affiliates ("SPDJI"), and have been licensed for use by Pruco Life Insurance Company.
+Standard & Poor's® and S&P® are registered trademarks of Standard & Poor's Financial Services LLC, a division of S&P Global ("S&P"); Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC ("Dow Jones").
+Pruco Life Insurance Company's Product(s) is not sponsored, endorsed, sold or promoted by SPDJI, Dow Jones, S&P, or their respective affiliates, and none of such parties make any representation regarding the advisability of investing in such product(s) nor do they have any liability for any errors, omissions, or interruptions of the S&P 500® Index and Dow Jones® U.S. Real Estate Index.

-MSCI EAFE Index: The annuity contract referred to herein is not sponsored, promoted, or endorsed by MSCI, and MSCI bears no liability with respect to any such annuity contract or any index referred to by any such annuity contract.
-The Disclosure Statement contains a more detailed description of the limited relationship MSCI has with Prudential Annuities Life Assurance Corporation and Pruco Life Insurance Company and any related annuity contracts.
+MSCI EAFE Index: The annuity contract referred to herein is not sponsored, promoted or endorsed by MSCI, and MSCI bears no liability with respect to any such annuity contract or any index referred to by any such annuity contract.
+The Disclosure Statement contains a more detailed description of the limited relationship MSCI has with Pruco Life Insurance Company and any related annuity contracts.

-Bloomberg Commodity IndexSM: “Bloomberg®” and “Bloomberg Commodity IndexSM” are service marks of Bloomberg Finance L.P. and its affiliates (collectively, “Bloomberg”) and have been licensed for use for certain purposes by Prudential Annuities Life Assurance Corporation and Pruco Life Insurance Company.
-Neither Bloomberg nor UBS Securities LLC and its affiliates (collectively, “UBS”) are affiliated with Prudential Annuities Life Assurance Corporation or Pruco Life Insurance Company, and Bloomberg and UBS do not approve, endorse, review, or recommend PruSecure.
+Bloomberg Commodity IndexSM: "Bloomberg®" and "Bloomberg Commodity IndexSM" are service marks of Bloomberg Finance L.P. and its affiliates (collectively, "Bloomberg") and have been licensed for use for certain purposes by Pruco Life Insurance Company.
+Neither Bloomberg nor UBS Securities LLC and its affiliates (collectively, "UBS") are affiliated with Pruco Life Insurance Company, and Bloomberg and UBS do not approve, endorse, review, or recommend PruSecure.
 Neither Bloomberg nor UBS guarantees the timeliness, accurateness, or completeness of any data or information relating to Bloomberg Commodity IndexSM.